Dry Eyes and Contact Lenses

 Some medications, such as antihistamines, antidepressants, beta-blockers, and oral contraceptives, may decrease tear production.

 Abnormal production of mucin by the conjunctiva may occur.
 This can result from chemical (alkali) burns to the eye or because of different autoimmune diseases, such as Stevens-Johnson syndrome and cicatricial pemphigoid.
 This abnormal production leads to poor spreading of the tears over the surface of the eye.
-The surface of the eye can dry out and even become damaged, even though more than enough watery tears may be present.
+The surface of the eye can dry out and even become damaged despite the presence of sufficient watery tears.

 Insufficient lipid layers are the result of meibomian gland dysfunction, rosacea, or following oral isotretinoin medication.
 Meibomian glands are the oil glands in the eyelids that produce the lipid layer.
 If these oil glands become blocked or if the oil is too thick, there may not be enough oil to cover the watery tear layer to prevent its evaporation.